Planet Syria © dona bozzi

 Summer 2013.
 In the Aleppo countryside, the Al-Aqsa Brigade of the Free Syrian Army (FSA) fires down below at the Hezbollah militiamen who have penetrated the villages of Nubbul and Zahara.

-Of all the commanders, Yaser Sokar, chief of the Al-Aqsa Brigade and an unprejudiced, soft-spoken man, is the only one who dared to shake our hands, wiping his own afterwards as a joke.
+Of all the FSA commanders we met, Yaser Sokar, chief of the Al-Aqsa Brigade, an unprejudiced, soft-spoken man, is the only one who dared to shake our hands, wiping his own afterwards as a joke.
 The villages of Nubbul and Al-Zahra have been penetrated by Hezbollah; can Hezbollah penetrate Aleppo, we ask him.
 “No, never.”
 He gives us the OK to go to Jabbal Shewehna, a front line at the bottom of a hill a few kilometres from Hraytan.
 Al Aqsa Brigade fighters stand on one side of the hill, and the regime’ troops stand on the other.
 “If we take this hill top, we take all of Aleppo,” says one Al-Aqsa fighter.
 The fighters complain about the enemy’s superiority given its use of the Shilka, a tank with a sniper capable of shooting 2400 bullets per minute.

 The men with guns have received a few Concourse missiles, but still lament the weapon of the poor, and foolishly keep dreaming on their victory over evil.
 They particularly badly need RPG-type of rocket that can better track and follow enemy targets, primarily the Russian made T-72 tank.